dvdmtw98/blog/Post Vault/articles/2023-04-15-dns-explained.md

 ### What are DNS Servers?

 Before we can look at how DNS works we must first understand what is a DNS Server.
 A server is a computer that provides a service/resource to computer programs and its users using the internet.
 Servers that are in charge of translating domain names to IP Addresses are called DNS Servers.
-Four types of DNS Servers are involved in process of obtaining the IP Address from the domain name.
+Four types of DNS Servers are involved in the process of obtaining the IP Address from the domain name.

 #### DNS Recursive Resolver